vvvwo/Parallel-Structure-for-Meshing/README.md

 # Parallel-Structure-for-Meshing

+2020/11

+Voxel structure-based mesh reconstruction.
+For now, it is a pre-version which includes the inital mesh reconstruction without mesh optimization.
+When related papers are published, then the complete version will be released.

+2020/07

 The code of Parallel Structure, which is used to reconstruct mesh from 3D Point Cloud.

 The project is build on VS2019.